utdata/icj-cli-tools/lectures/git/git-clone.md

 ![clone](../../images/github-clone-repo.png)

-* Go into your regular Terminal app and cd into `~/Documents/code`.
+* Go into your regular Terminal app and cd into `~/Documents/icj/`.
-* Do `git clone {URL}` but paste the URL you copied.
+* Do `git clone URL` but paste the URL you copied.
 This is the same as you did with your own repo, but now you have downloaded your partner's repo.

 If you wanted the repo to be a different name on your computer, you would add the name you want after the url.
 I tend to keep the same name unless there is a good reason not to.